manzt/zarrita.js/README.md

 zarrita's API is almost entirely tree-shakeable, meaning developers are able to pick and choose the features necessary for an application.
-This design choice differs from existing implemenations of Zarr in JavaScript, and allows zarrita to be both minimal and more feature-complete if necessary.
+This design choice differs from existing implementations of Zarr in JavaScript, and allows zarrita to be both minimal and more feature-complete if necessary.

 ```mermaid